 Another good way to raise capital to finance a new startup is through Crowdfunding websites.
 Crowdfunding offers a great avenue or platform for entrepreneurs to raise money to finance their great ideas.

-Most of the crowdfunding websites are using a reward-based model.
-The helps the people who invest in a new business venture to have some form of rewards.
+Most crowdfunding websites are using a reward-based model.
+This helps the people who invest in a new business venture to have some form of reward.

 Such rewards could be the product that is going to be produced, while others are equity-based crowdfunding.